wagtail/wagtail-autocomplete/README.rst

 * A drop-in alternative to ``PageChooserPanel`` or ``SnippetChooserPanel``
 * Create new objects from the autocomplete input if your search turns up blank
 * React component can be used outside of the Wagtail admin for public-facing forms
-* Default theme shares the colour scheme and styles of the Wagtail admin
+* Default theme shares the color scheme and styles of the Wagtail admin
 * Easy to re-theme with `BEM <http://getbem.com/>`_ methodology

 Who’s using it?